Carolina Association of Pharmacy Students (CAPS)

 NCAP is a state organization with the purpose to unite, serve and advance the profession of pharmacy specifically within North Carolina.
 NCAP SPF is the student network that serves to connect students to advocacy efforts and train them how to best advocate for their profession and their future patients.
 NCAP SPF also connects our members to opportunities that allow them to network with and learn from licensed Clinical Pharmacist Practitioners and opportunities that allow students to take an active role in supporting patients impacted by the NC Opioid Epidemic.

 Join our organization for opportunities like…

-(1) Developing clinical knowledge and practicing patient counseling skills through direct patient care 2) learning how to be a professional and the extensive variety of careers available to pharmacists, 3) being a leader in the field through policy, advocacy, and making student pharmacists’ voices heard
+(1) Developing clinical knowledge and practicing patient counseling skills through direct patient care 2) learning how to be a professional and the extensive variety of careers available to pharmacists, 3) being a leader in the field through policy, advocacy, and making student pharmacists’ voices heard.

 National Organization Websites:

 Dues are due around the end of September/beginning of October.
 These dues include the student’s national memberships to both APhA and ASHP as well as the student’s state membership to NCAP.
 With these dues, members participate in local events hosted by our chapter as well as national initiatives and services.
-Dues are currently $124.

-CAPS Frequently Asked questions
+CAPS: Frequently Asked Questions